vestrel00/contacts-android/docs/sim/about-sim-contacts.md

 # SIM Contacts

-This library gives you APIS that allow you to read and write Contacts stored in the SIM card.
+This library gives you APIs that allow you to read and write Contacts stored in the SIM card.

 - [`SimContactsQuery`](./../sim/query-sim-contacts.md)
 - [`SimContactsInsert`](./../sim/insert-sim-contacts.md)